sofastack/sofastack.tech/content/en/projects/sofa-mosn/quick-start-setup/index.md

 make integrate
 ```

-## Start SOFAMosn from configuration file
+## Start MOSN from configuration file

 ```bash
  ./mosn start -c '$CONFIG_FILE'
 ```

-## Start SOFAMosn forwarding sample program
+## Start MOSN forwarding sample program

 See the [sample project](../quick-start-run-samples) in the `examples` directory.

-## Use SOFAMosn to build a ServiceMesh platform
+## Use MOSN to build a Service Mesh platform

 See [Integrate Istio](../quick-start-run-with-sofamesh).